chinnichaitanya/spellwise/README.md

 ### (4) Typox

 The `Typox` is a Typographic based correction algorithm optimised for correcting typos in QWERTY keyboard.
-This is based on the philosophy of the `Editex` algorithm by grouping of letters is based on their locations on the keyboard, instead of matching them phonetically.
-This might not be the exact implementation of the algorithm since the original paper is not available to read for free.
+This is similar to the `Editex` algorithm, except that the letters are grouped based on their locations on the keyboard, instead of grouping them phonetically.
+The original paper is not available to read for free, and hence this might not be its exact implementation.

 ```python
 from spellwise import Typox